tieberghien/snow_crash/level14/Ressources/README.md

 ### Exploit

-Once more, we're welcomed by an empty repository...
+Once more, we're welcomed with an empty repository...
 You might as well look for a binary to exploit, a hidden file to decrypt, and so on, and so forth, until the end of the night.
 Luckily, there actually IS a binary to crack.
 Indeed, we know `getflag` is specific to __snow-crash__.
 If our intuition's right, we could've captured every flag of every level just by tampering with `getflag`.
-Which could've also been achieved through bruteforce.
-The subject strongly emphasises we should NOT be using bruteforce.
-Well, you leave me no choice, mate.
-But first, let's have a look at `getflag`
+Besides, whenever we tried to have a go at it, we're being told "You should not reverse this" (sic).
+You leave me no choice, mate.

-__Getflag__
+A quick look around the binary lets us know that, in order to retrieve the correct token and move on to the next stage, the programme first check the value of register $eax.
+Unsurprisingly, the uid for flag14 is 3014 (0bc6).
+But before we tamper with the function `getuid`, we need to get around the call to `ptrace`.
+As it fails, it very logically returns -1, which prevents us from digging deeper into the code.
+Here are the first couple of steps we need to take.

 ```
     level14@SnowCrash:~$ gdb -q /bin/getflag